dabeaz/curio/docs/index.rst

 encapsulates a generator.
 No threads are used.
 As such, you're really only limited by the memory of your machine--potentially you could have hundreds of thousands of tasks.
-The I/O functionality in curio is implemented using the built-in :mod:`selectors <python:selectors>` module.
-Thus, the number of open sockets allowed is subject to the limits of that library combined with any limits imposed by the operating system.
+The I/O functionality in curio is implemented using the built-in ``selectors`` module.
+Thus, the number of open sockets allowed would be subject to the limits of that library combined with any per-user limits imposed by the operating system.

 **Q: Can curio interoperate with other event loops?**

 A: At this time, no.  However, curio is a young project.
 It's